commercetools/commercetools-php-sdk/README.md

 ### Running integration tests

-For running the integration tests you need an empty commercetools project and have to create an API client using the commercetools Merchant Center with the scopes:
+For running the integration tests you need an empty Project and have to create an API client using the commercetools Merchant Center with the scopes:
 ```
 manage_project
 view_orders